By: Ally Hoffman, MA, LPC Associate

-Looking to learn more about how to care for yourself during the holiday season, one of the therapists at The Counseling Center at Cinco Ranch can help!
-To begin counseling in Katy, Texas, follow these three steps:
+Looking to learn more about how better understand others’ perspectives?
+One of the therapists at The Counseling Center at Cinco Ranch can help!
+We provide mental health counseling, as well as other mental health services.
+To begin counseling in Katy, TX follow these three steps:

-- Contact our office to set up an appointment or get more about self-care.
+- Contact our office to set up an appointment or to learn more information

 Other Therapy Services We Offer: